 Use your left over Thanksgiving turkey for this warm and comforting Turkey Rice Porridge with…

 Do not be intimidated.
 You can prepare a moist and tasty Roast Turkey with these step-by-step brining and roasting instructions.
-Give it a try!
+Try it!

 Theories and techniques abound on achieving the perfect Roast Turkey.
 A few have shared their precious secrets but I believe there is more than one way to get to Rome.
 In the end, it is what you are comfortable with and are willing to do to create that center piece that everyone looks forward to at this time of the year.
 If you ask Ro-Ri San, he will tell you that the best Roast Turkey is my boned and stuffed turkey.
 I did that for several years but it got tedious.
 Removing the carcass from a chicken takes me 20 minutes but a 10 pound turkey takes about an hour.
 Perhaps I’ll do it again someday…

-When it comes to roasting, I have tried several techniques – lid on, lid off, breast up, breast down, and even placing a few slices of bacon under skin.
+When it comes to roasting, I have also tried several techniques.
+Lid on, lid off, breast up, breast down, and even placing a few slices of bacon under skin.
 Then I met this friend some years back who showed me how she roasted her turkey which I had never seen or heard before.
-She draped a clean wet towel over the breast of the turkey and after every half hour or so when the towel dried out, she would wet the towel again and place it back on the turkey.
+She draped a clean wet towel over the breast of the turkey prior to roasting.
+After every half hour or so when the towel dried out, she would wet the towel again and place it back on the turkey.
 Wow…she practically baby sat the turkey but it was really moist and delicious!

 Safe Roasting Practice